-25 KL02 model were used from Markkanen et al. (2009, Table 1, case 1 (L = -32 m, $u = 0.27 \text{ m s}^{-1}$) and case 2 (L = -76.6 m, $u = 0.295 \text{ m s}^{-1}$), z = 50 m and 100 m).
-Markkanen et al. (2009) adopted case 1 from Leclerc et al. (1997), and referenced the

-- 5 izontal spacing and subsequently integrated over cross-wind and along-wind direction, respectively (Fig. A1).
-In both directions KL04+ assigns more weight to the close range compared to KM01 (Fig. A1 left panels).
+To evaluate model performance, KM01 and KL04+ were compared to the reference Lagrangian model KL02.
+For this purpose, four existing realizations of the KL02 model were used from Markkanen et al. (2009, Table 1, case 1 (L =-32 m, $u = 0.27 \text{ m s}^{-1}$) and case 2 (L = -76.6 m, $u =$ 0.295 m s^{-1}), z = 50 m and 100 m).
+Markkanen et al. (2009) adopted case 1 from Leclerc et al. (1997), and referenced the results to large eddy simulations (Raasch and Schröter, 2001).
+The above parameter sets do not include σ_v and σ_w , which were derived using the integral turbulence characteristics proposed by Lumley and Panofsky (1964) and Panofsky et al. (1977), respectively.
+The computed footprint weights were summarized for each cell of a grid with 100 m horizontal spacing and subsequently integrated over cross-wind and along-wind direction, respectively (Fig. B1).
+In both directions, KL04+ assigns more weight to the close range compared to KM01 (Fig. B1 left panels).
 This is consistent throughout the range of the tested atmospheric conditions (not shown).
-In along-wind direction KL04+ reproduces KL02 very well until the cumulative distribution accounts for approximately 80% of the - footprint (Fig. A1 upper right panel).
+In along-wind direction, KL04+ reproduces KL02 very well until the cumulative distribution accounts for approximately 80% of the footprint (Fig. B1 upper right panel).
 Contributions from below the measurement location due to along-wind dispersion are slightly pronounced by KL04+, and neglected by KM01.
-The cross-wind distributions of both, KL04+ and KM01 agree reasonably well with KL02.
+The cross-wind distributions of both KL04+ and KM01 agree reasonably well with KL02.

-To quantify the model comparison, normalized mean square error (NMSE, Hanna and Paine, 1989), median absolute deviation (MAD, Rousseeuw and Verboven, 2002)

-- and Pearson coefficient of correlation (r) are used.
+To quantify the model comparison, normalized mean square error (NMSE, Hanna and Paine, 1989), median absolute deviation (MAD, Rousseeuw and Verboven, 2002) and Pearson's coefficient of correlation (r) are used.
 The NMSE is based on variance statistics and is thus sensitive to the few largest deviations in the dataset.
-In contrast the MAD is the middle value of the error distribution, and is more sensitive to the error frequency.
-We use NMSE and MAD to assess the model performance around the peak - and the tail of the footprint, respectively.
+In contrast, the MAD is the middle value of the error distribution, and is more sensitive to the error frequency.
+We use NMSE and MAD to assess the model performance around the peak and the tail of the footprint, respectively.
 The correlation coefficient provides information on the degree of similarity between the models' distributions.
-Table A1 summarizes the results of the model comparison.
-In both, along-wind and cross-wind directions the similarity between KL04+ and KL02 is as good or better as between KM01 and KL02 (r).
-In along-wind direction KL04+ is considerably closer to KL02 in the close range - (NMSE) and the far range (MAD) compared to KM01.
+Table B1 summarizes the results of the model comparison.
+In both along-wind and cross-wind directions, the similarity between KL04+ and KL02 is as good or better than between KM01 and KL02 (r).
+In along-wind direction, KL04+ is considerably closer to KL02 in the close range (NMSE) and the far range (MAD) compared to KM01.
 A similar deviation between KM01 and KL02 has been reported by Kljun et al. (2003).
-In cross-wind direction both, KL04+ and KM01 agree equally well with KL02.
-For all metrics the standard errors over the four parameter sets are smaller for the KL04+ model, pointing out its reliability.
+In cross-wind direction, both KL04+ and KM01 agree equally well with KL02.
+For all metrics, the standard errors over the four parameter sets are smaller for the KL04+ model, pointing out its reliability.